Subworkflow-AI/subworkflow-js-sdk/README.md

 ## Licence

-This project repository is licensed under the GNU Affero General Public License v3.0 (See LICENSE file).
+This project repository is licensed under the MIT License (See LICENSE file).
 Some dependencies may contain a different license so please refer to the relevant repositories for specific licences.

-2025 &copy; Subworkflow AI Limited
+2025 &copy; Subworkflow AI Limited.
+The fastest way to build durable RAG applications.